Ten Shades & Me

-Here at Kinky With A Twist, we'd love to believe that our readers have enough common sense to know that if you put part A into part B without some form of contraception in place, part C (whatever that might be!) may well be on the way.
-We want to believe that you weren't asleep during sex ed class, but for the sakes of our butts and our reputation within the BDSM community, let's recap over the basics.
+Here at Ten Shades & Me, we’d love to believe that our readers have enough common sense to know that if you put part A into part B without some form of contraception in place, part C (whatever that might be!) may well be on the way.
+We want to believe that you weren’t asleep during sex ed class, but for the sakes of our butts and our reputation within the BDSM community, let’s recap over the basics.

 Safe Sex In BDSM